apache/nuttx/configs/nucleo-f4x1re/README.txt

   1. You must have already configured Nuttx in <some-dir>/nuttx.

-     $ (cd tools; ./configure.sh nucleo-f401re/f401-nsh)
+     $ (cd tools; ./configure.sh nucleo-f4x1re/f401-nsh)
      $ make qconfig
      $ V=1 make context all 2>&1 | tee mout

-     use the f411-nsh configuration if you have the Nucleo-F411RE board.
+     Use the f411-nsh configuration if you have the Nucleo-F411RE board.

   2. Download the latest buildroot package into <some-dir>